hyper-dot/lightdm-gruvbox-theme/README.md

 # lightdm-gruvbox-theme
-Lightdm theme script specifically written for arch and arch based distro but can be used in any linux distribution
+Lightdm gtk greeter login screen install script written in shell script

 #### To install the theme follow the steps: